How the zeitgeist influences trends

 Science will assist us in maximising the nutritional value of food.
 The vitamins which pepper or ginger contain are deemed more important than the authenticity of the herb or spice.
 Food, first and foremost, is about improving yourself: how do I improve my digestion, how do I reduce my cholesterol, what foods help me sleep better, which ones enhance my performance in sport?

 Thanks to scientific data and increased accessibility of DNA research, we are able to formulate personalised answers to all question concerning what is best for you.
 In the not very far future we will be served a personalised salad, prepared on the basis of our own DNA and taste preferences.

-How do I ready myself, as a food producer?
+How do I prepare myself, as a food producer?

-Does all this suggest that, as a food producer, I should be looking to tailor my marketing plans and business processes to the expectations of a blue trend?
+Does all this suggest that, as a food producer, you should be looking to tailor your marketing plans and business processes to the expectations of a blue trend?
 No, not necessarily, says Heshof.
 If you leap too far ahead, you’ll only scare people.
 This is a new period, and consumers will appreciate what it offers when they are ready.

 However, there is no harm in considering some of these ideas in your company strategy.
 For example, you could make a provision for investments in knowledge and technology.
 Connecting with scientists and collecting data is a good start.
 It can help you prepare for the task of assisting consumers in choosing the tools to maximise their performance, when the time is right.
 For the many who tremble at the prospect of entering a blue period, Heshof has a comforting message.

 "The transition to a blue trend period does not spell wanton abandonment of the values of now.

 The zeitgeist always builds on the past, we don’t regress backwards.
 Values such as healthy and tasty foods, and a concern for sustainability will stay with us."